jaylenw/nota/Readme.md

 requires passing in "id" of a Task as an url parameter and token as a query parameter

-[Postman](https://www.getpostman.com/) is a great API testing software to testing this backend.
+[Postman](https://www.getpostman.com/) is a great API testing software for testing out this backend.

 -------------------------------------------------------------------------------